wikixen/dengue_fever_gdp_relationship/README.md

 For all four datasets various territories or contested land was left with no data (Puerto Rico, Western Sahara, etc.) but this is very common with global datasets so it's something that I ignored.

 ## Tools
 I used Excel to give the data a cursory view and to delete some cols that I thought were unecessary like aforementioned GDP data or a header that came with the dengue data.
-Afterwards I wanted to load the data into a PostgreSQL database, perform data analysis in Python, and then make a dashboard using Tableau Public.
+Afterwards I wanted to load the data into a PostgreSQL database, perform data analysis in Python(Jupyter), and then make a dashboard using Tableau Public.
 I used pgAdmin4 as an interface for SQL.

 # Work
 ## Importing Data